 Public feeds are freely available on the Internet.
 And in RSS Ground you can search a database of over 500,000 public feeds.

-You need to go to MY ACCOUNT page and then click on New content feeds dropdown.
-Then choose "Search for public feeds".
+To start searching for public feeds, you need to go to the ACCOUNT section and click on the Add content dropdown.
+Then choose Search public feeds.

-Each private feeds generator has 2 groups of settings: Basic and Advanced.
+Each private feed generator has 2 groups of settings: Basic and Advanced.

-You have several options of what you can do with your generated feeds:
+You have several options on what you can do with your new content feeds:

 - Just save them to your Feeds Box for later use;

-- Add them to a new or existing automated posting campaign to make posts to your blogs or social network pages;
+- Add them to a new or existing posting campaign to make automated posts to your blogs or social network pages;

 - Or, add them to a new or existing content widget that can display self-updating content on your website.

-When you get new content and store feeds in your Feeds Box, pay attention to your account limits in the upper-right corner.
+When you get new content feeds to your Feeds Box, pay attention to your account limits in the upper-right corner.